AniketGadage10/Passion-Pursuit/README.md

 -react-frontend

 ReactJS frontend application where users can find and save hobbies and businesses can manage offers.
-In order to access the application, user/business must log in using his/her username and password.
-All the requests coming from the react-frontend to secured endpoints in the spring-backend have an access token (JWT) that is generated when the user/business logs in.
+In order to access the application, the user/business must log in using his/her username and password.
+All the requests from the react-frontend to secured endpoints in the spring-backend have an access token (JWT) generated when the user/business logs in.

 <b>Prerequisites</b>